rorymcgit/chatbot/README.md

 I drew my question/answer tree, along with several entity relationship diagrams during planning which I would be keen to talk through.

 I was relatively unfamiliar with Rails, having only used it once in the past for a few days.
+This meant I spent some of the time learning how to use it for this purpose, along with any gems I used such as FactoryGirl for testing.

 In the allocated time frame I was doubtful I would complete all the tasks, and therefore set out an MVP to reach by plotting some user stories.
 The MVP of course does not include all the required specs.
 I just about reached my MVP, although the Javascript written in the last few hours is not clean and needs a refactor.
 The question/answer tree only goes one node deep too.
 The user stories are below.

 #### MVP:
 ```